History:

 • In 2018 trade was estimated to be of about 10 billion dollars, India having the trade surplus.
 India also provides duty-free import to Bangladeshi goods.
 Both the countries have agreed to use each other’s ports to send goods to third country.

-Also Read : India-US relations
+Also Read : Inclusive Growth

 Areas of Contentions between India and Bangladesh: